CodeFromAnywhere/react-with-native/modules/markdown/README.md

 ## getRealSrc()

-Based on markdown info, gest the real source for an image
+Based on markdown info, gest the real source for an asset

 | Input      |    |    |